microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraGroupAppRoleAssignment.md

 ## Description

 The `Get-EntraGroupAppRoleAssignment` cmdlet gets a group application role assignment in Microsoft Entra ID.
-Specify the `ObjectId` parameter to get a group application role assignment.
+Specify the `GroupId` parameter to get a group application role assignment.

 ## Examples